 Nadya Vasilyeva, Ph.D.

 I am a postdoctoral researcher working across three labs (Dr. Mahesh Srinivasan's Language and Cognitive Development Lab, Dr. Alison Gopnik's Cognitive Development Lab, and my primary advisor Dr. Tania Lombrozo's Concepts and Cognition Lab).
 In my research I explore connections between explanation, inductive inference, and causal reasoning.
 At the LCD lab, I am currently working on a project on contrast inference (exploring pragmatic inferences about unmentioned categories and attributes) and preparing a study examining structural explanations of speech injustice.

 Audun Dahl, Ph.D.

-I'm an Assistant Professor of Psychology at the University of California, Santa Cruz.
+I'm an Associate Professor of Psychology at the University of California, Santa Cruz.
 Most of my research investigates early moral development.
 I'm especially interested in how young children begin to help others and come to see it as wrong to harm others.
 Combining naturalistic and experimental methods, we are studying how these developments take place through social interactions in everyday life.

 Yang Xu, Ph.D.

 My research concerns the intersection of semantics, cognition and computation.
 I am particularly interested in how word meanings vary over time and across different languages, and a computational account of these phenomena that explains the underlying cognitive principles.